Amendment to BRTB Bylaws to add Queen Anne's County

-A public review period will be held from Monday, May 1 until Thursday, June 1.
-During this time, comments are welcome via mail, fax, email, social media, and in person during the Public Comment Opportunity during the BRTB meetings on Tuesday, May 23, and Tuesday, June 27, at 9 a.m.
+A public review period was held from Monday, May 1 until Thursday, June 1.
+During this time, comments were welcome via mail, fax, email, social media, and in person during the Public Comment Opportunity during the BRTB meetings on Tuesday, May 23, and Tuesday, June 27, at 9 a.m. :: View Comments Received ::

 About the BRTB

 The BRTB is an 13-member board representing the cities of Annapolis and Baltimore, and Anne Arundel, Baltimore, Carroll, Harford, Howard and Queen Anne’s counties, as well as the Maryland Department of Transportation, the Maryland Department of Environment, the Maryland Department of Planning, the Maryland Transit Administration and Harford Transit.

 The BRTB, as the metropolitan planning organization (MPO) for the Baltimore region, is directly responsible for making sure that any money spent on existing and future transportation projects and programs is based on a continuing, cooperative and comprehensive (3-C) planning process.
 All transportation projects and programs that receive federal funding in our region go through this planning process.
 The Baltimore Metropolitan Council (BMC) provides the BRTB with staff support.

 The Baltimore Regional Transportation Board operates its programs and services without regard to race, color, or national origin in accordance with Title VI of the Civil Rights Act of 1964, and other applicable laws.
 Appropriate services can be provided to qualified individuals with disabilities or those in need of language assistance who submit a request at least seven days prior to a meeting.
 Call 410- 732-0500.